Overview

 order: mention the order of the parent layer among other layers.

-* file_name, and file_content_type are only needed if the file attribute is in base64 format, otherwise you can skip them
+* file-name, and file-content-type are only needed if the file attribute is in base64 format, otherwise you can skip them

 In all cases, after a successful layer/plan creation, the response body includes the plan ID and its parent layer ID.
 It also includes other information regarding the plan, such as its creation date and time, update time, user ID, etc.